mutt0-ds/mutt0-ds.github.io/content/posts/2026/05/long-term-memory.md

   - framework
 ---

 **Agentic Memory** is an area of the AI world where even benchmarks are vague.

 How do you really measure "*memory*"?
 Retention?
 Relevance?
 Recall quality?
 Personality consistency?

-Honestly, it is surprisingly difficult to find concise, practical information on the topic.
+It is surprisingly difficult to find concise, practical information on the topic.

 Sure, there are tons of libraries, frameworks, and academic papers around, but there is also a lot of [lies](https://www.reddit.com/r/LangChain/comments/1kg5qas/lies_damn_lies_statistics_is_mem0_really_sota_in/) and [confusion](https://blog.getzep.com/the-ai-memory-wallet-fallacy/).
 Plus, implementing this in a real-world scenario isn't easy.